-K. Don't discount feelings, theirs or yours.

-- 1. Hospitals tend to reinforce emotional constraint, but being notified of a death naturally causes intense emotional reactions.
-Outbursts, though uncomfortable for staff, are a natural component of shock and mourning and should be affirmed.
-Tranquilizers should not be given. - 2.
-Expect fight, flight, freeze, or other forms of regression. - a.
-Understand that all of these reactions are acceptable, and only physically harmful behaviors to self or another is to be checked. - b.
+- 3. Don't blame the victim in any way for what happened, even though he/she may have been fully or partially at fault. - I. Don't discount feelings, theirs or yours. - 1.
+One woman speaks of the notification of the death of her son over thirty years ago.
+The notifying officer knelt down beside her and took her hand as he told her.
+He let her know how sorry he was.
+She was very appreciative of the fact that he did it as a person, not as a role. - 2.
+Expect fight, flight, freeze, or other forms of regression. - 3.
+Understand that all of these reactions are acceptable.
+Only physically harmful behaviors to self or another are to be restrained. - 4.
+Intense reactions are normal, not abnormal.
+They are difficult to cope with, but generally healthier than controlled emotions. - 5.
 Understand tears as a "tender tribute to mourning."
-People cry only because they need to cry. - 3.
-Long silences are OK.
-They are indications that mourners are regaining control on their own rather than being forced to get control before they are ready. - L. Join the survivors in their grief without being overwhelmed by it. - 1.
-(OH 22) What Not to Say - a.
+People cry only because they need to cry. - 6.
+If someone goes into shock: - a.
+Guide the person to a place to lie down. - b.
+Elevate feet. - c.
+Keep warm. - d.
+Monitor breathing and pulse. - e.
+Call for medical assistance. - J. (OH 31) Join the survivors in their grief without being overwhelmed by it. - 1.
+What Not to Say - a.
 Discounters: - I know how you feel.
 (You don't.) - Time heals all wounds.
-(It doesn't.) - You'll get over this someday.
-(They will get better, but they will never "get over it.") - You must go on with your life.
-(They will, the best way they can, and they don't need to be told.) - He didn't know what hit him.
-(Unless you're sure.) - You can always find someone worse off than yourself.
-(Not at the moment) - You must focus on your precious memories (Not now)

-• It's better to have loved and lost, then never to have loved at all.
-(How do you know?)
+(It doesn't.) - You'll get over this.
+(They will get better, but they will never "get over it.")

+- You must go on with your life.
+(They will, the best way they can, and they don't need to be told.) - He didn't know what hit him (Unless you're sure.) - You can always find someone worse off than yourself.
+(Not at the moment.) - You must focus on your precious memories.
+(Not now.) - It's better to have loved and lost, then never to have loved at all.
+(They don't believe that now.)

 All of these discounters say, "I am not comfortable with you like you are.
 I need to make it better so I will feel better."
-1

-2. (OH 23) Disempowering statements:
+- 2. (OH 32) Disempowering Statements:

 - You don't need to know that.

 - What you don't know won't hurt you.

 - I can't tell you that.
-(If you can't, go on to explain why, and when they can expect to have the answer.)
+(If you can't explain why, and when they can expect to have the answer.)

-3. (OH 24) God cliches:
+- 3. (OH 33) God Clichés:

 - It must have been his/her time.

 - Someday you'll understand why.

-- It was actually a blessing because

-- God must have needed her more than you did.

-- God never gives us more than we can handle.

-- Only the good die young.
+- God must have needed her-more than you did. - God never gives us more than we can handle. - Only the good die young.

 If survivors use their own faith beliefs to comfort themselves, that's fine.
-But we should not burden them with these statements/platidues/whatever!
+But we should not burden them with these platitudes.

-4. (OH25) Unhealthy Expectations:

-- You must be strong for your children/wife/parents.
-(Not true) - You've got to get hold of yourself.
-(No reason)

-5. (OH 26) What to Say
+- 4. (OH 34) Unhealthy Expectations: - You must be strong for your children/wife/parents.
+(Not true.) - You've got to get hold of yourself.
+(No reason.) - 5.
+(OH35) What to Say: - I'm so sorry. (simple, direct, validating) - It's harder than most people think. (validates, normalizes, encourages them to seek support) - Most people who have gone through this react similarly to you.
+(Validates and normalizes)

-- I'm so sorry. (simple, direct, validating) - It's harder than most people think. (validates, normalizes, encourages them to seek support) - Most people who have gone through this react similarly to you. (validates and normalizes) - If I were in your situation, I'd feel very \\\\\ too. (validates, normalizes, assures) - (When ready to leave) I'll check back with you tomorrow, see how you're doing, and if there's anything else I can do for you.
+- If I were in your situation, I'd feel very too.
+(Validates, normalizes, assures) - (When ready to leave) I'll check back with you tomorrow, see how you're doing, and if there's anything else l can do for you.
 (Be sure you do.) (validates significance of loss, expresses concern, introduces an element of control)

-M. (OH27) Answer all questions honestly.
+K. (OH 36) Answer all questions honestly.